 A quintessential Japanese experience, a night spent in a Tokyo izakaya is an insight into the rowdier side of a composed culture, with cold beer and good food thrown in.

 Izakaya are difficult to define if you’ve never had the pleasure of experiencing a night (or early morning) in one.
-Part bar, part restaurant and part something undefineable—they are often smokey, almost always noisy and definitely best when busy.
+Part bar, part restaurant and part something undefinable—they are often smoky, almost always noisy and definitely best when busy.
 Offering all the must-try Japanese drinks like nihonshu and umeshu as well as draft beer and highballs, you can find your favorites while you choose a few small plates to go with them.
-An establishment’s specialty can vary, it could be a mix of skewers, some fresh sashimi or traditional tofu dishes—as well as some deliciously salty fries of course.
+An establishment’s specialty can vary—it could be a mix of skewers, some fresh sashimi or traditional tofu dishes, along with some deliciously salty fries of course.

 Izakaya are, essentially, a crowd-pleaser.
 If you have a group itching for drinks but needing something to soak them up with, then this is the evening option for you.
 Which to choose, though?
-Izakaya in Tokyo tend to fall into three categories: the cheap and cheerful chains, the independents and the themed restaurants.
+Izakaya in Tokyo tend to fall into three categories: the cheap and cheerful chains, the independents, and the themed restaurants.
 All have their perks, depending on your needs, your Japanese level and the kind of evening you’re looking for.
-With their unique rules, from seating charges to nomihodai (all-you-can-drink), read up here to get yourself acquainted and then read on to plan your adventure.
+For more on the unique rules of izakaya, from seating charges to nomihodai (all you can drink), read up here to get yourself acquainted, and then read on here to plan your adventure.